lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-4.rst

 ..
 A warning will alert you of identical labels during the linkcheck process.

 **1. Execute an image query.**
-Go to `data.lsst.cloud <https://data.lsst.cloud>`_ , select the Portal Aspect, and click on the "DP0.2 Images" tab at the top.
+Go to `data.lsst.cloud <https://data.lsst.cloud>`_ , select the Portal Aspect, and click on the "DP1 Images" tab at the top.
 Enter your desired constraints for the image query, and click "Search" to execute it.
+An example below will use DP1 Rubin data from the Euclid Deep Field South (EDFS), at RA = 59.1, Dec = -48.73.
+Enter those coordinates in the "Location" box.
+For "Observation Type and Source", click the box "Coadds and Difference Images" (3).
+Leave other boxes under "Enter Constraints" unchecked.
+Click "Search".

 **2. Select the Line Tool.**
 To extract pixel values along a line (1D brightness profile),